table of contents

 conversion:

-* -: the result of the conversion is left-justified within
+* -: the result of the conversion is left-justified within the field (by

-* +: the sign of signed conversions is always prepended to
+* +: the sign of signed conversions is always prepended to the result of the

-preceded by minus only when it is negative)
+conversion (by default the result is preceded by minus only when it is

-* space: if the result of a signed conversion does not start
+* space: if the result of a signed conversion does not start with a sign

-with a sign character, or is empty, space is prepended to
+character, or is empty, space is prepended to the result.
+It is ignored if +

-* # : alternative form of the conversion is performed.
-See
+* #: alternative form of the conversion is performed.
+See the table below for

-the table below for exact effects otherwise the behavior
+exact effects otherwise the behavior is undefined.

-characters.
-For integer numbers it is ignored if the
+pad the field instead of space characters.
+For integer numbers it is ignored

-precision is explicitly specified.
-For other conversions
+the precision is explicitly specified.
+For other conversions using this flag

-ignored if - flag is present.
+results in undefined behavior.
+It is ignored if - flag is present.

 * (optional) integer value or * that specifies minimum field width.
 The

-the left when right-justified, or on the right if left-justified.
-In
+right-justified, or on the right if left-justified.
+In the case when * is

-the case when * is used, the width is specified by an additional
+the width is specified by an additional argument of type int, which appears

-argument of type int, which appears before the argument to be converted
+before the argument to be converted and the argument supplying precision if

-of the argument is negative, it results with the - flag specified and
+is supplied.
+If the value of the argument is negative, it results with the -

 * (optional) . followed by integer number or *, or neither that specifies

 precision of the conversion.
-In the case when * is used, the precision
+In the case when * is used, the precision is

-minimum field width if one is supplied.
-If the value of this argument
+if one is supplied.
+If the value of this argument is negative, it is ignored.

-is negative, it is ignored.
-If neither a number nor * is used, the
+neither a number nor * is used, the precision is taken as zero.
+See the table

-precision is taken as zero.
-See the table below for exact effects of
+below for exact effects of precision.

 * (optional) length modifier that specifies the size of the argument (in

-combination with the conversion format specifier, it specifies the type
+combination with the conversion format specifier, it specifies the type of

-* conversion format specifier
+* conversion format specifier.

 The following format specifiers are available: